LyceanEM/LyceanEM-Python/docs/source/auto_examples/06_farfield_polarisation.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 107-108

-The first source polarisation is based upon the n-vector of the source point.
+The third source polarisation is based upon the n-vector of the source point.
 Aligned with the source point normal.

 ..
-GENERATED FROM PYTHON SOURCE LINES 108-183
+GENERATED FROM PYTHON SOURCE LINES 108-130

 .. code-block:: default